20n/act/wikiServices/README.md

 ```
 $ find <directory of page text files> -type f | sort -S1G | xargs sudo -u www-data php /var/www/mediawiki/maintenance/importTextFiles.php --overwrite
 ```
-E.g., if you are using the preview data from the NAS `<directory of page text files>` = `demo_wiki_2016-12-21/{Paths/,Reachables/,Sequences/}`, i.e., you run the command 3 times.
+If you are using the preview data from the NAS `<directory of page text files>` = `demo_wiki_2016-12-21/{Paths/,Reachables/}`, i.e., you run the command twice.

 The Tabs extension we rely on doesn't automatically render the tab assets when using the maintenance script, so we have to force mediawiki to purge its cache and rebuild the page.
 We can do this via the `api.php` endpoint:
 ```shell
 $ function rebuild() { for i in $(ls $1); do echo $i; curl -vvv -X POST "http://localhost/api.php?action=purge&titles=${i}&format=json" 2>&1 | grep "HTTP"; done; }
 $ rebuild <directory of page text files>
 ```
-E.g., if you are using the preview data from the NAS then rerun `rebuild` with  each of `demo_wiki_2016-12-21/{Paths,Sequences,Reachables}`.
-Make sure the output of `rebuld` only output "200 OK" messages.
+If you are using the preview data from the NAS then rerun `rebuild` with  each of `demo_wiki_2016-12-21/{Paths,Reachables}`.
+Make sure the output of `rebuild` only output "200 OK" messages.

+Complete commands to import preview data into a wiki instance are available in one of the [example sections](#example-loading-the-preview-wiki-content).

 You can redirect the output of `curl` to `/dev/null` if you want, but it's good to ensure that some of the requests are working first.